N1 (rocket): Development problems

 The complex plumbing needed to feed fuel and oxidizer into the clustered arrangement of rocket engines was fragile and a major factor in 2 of the 4 launch failures.
 Unlike Kennedy Space Center Launch Complex 39, the N1's Baikonur Cosmodrome could not be reached by heavy barge.
 To allow transport by rail, all of the stages had to be shipped in pieces and assembled at the launch site.
 This led to difficulties in testing that contributed to the N1's lack of success.

 The NK-15 engines had a number of valves that were activated by pyrotechnics rather than hydraulic or mechanical means, this being a weight-saving measure.
 Once shut, the valves could not be re-opened.
 This meant that the engines for Block A were only test-fired individually and the entire cluster of 30 engines was never static test fired as a unit.
 Sergei Khrushchev stated that only two out of every batch of six engines were tested, and not the units actually intended for use in the booster.
 As a result, the complex and destructive vibrational modes (which ripped apart propellant lines and turbines), as well as exhaust plume and fluid dynamic problems (causing vehicle roll, vacuum cavitation, and other problems), in Block A were not discovered and worked out before flight.
 Blocks B and V were static test fired as complete units.

+While trying to find ways for more performance, research was conducted on the feasibility of using an aerospike engine in the first stage.
+To achieve this, they would lower the initial 30 NK15-F engines to 24 engines around the rim, leaving the center free.
+Their goal was to achieve better performance at sea level.
+Further concepts removed the NK-15Fs altogether and replace them with a radical annular combustion chamber.
+This chamber would surround the aerospike in its entirety.
+However, both ideas were thrown out as the calculated performance gains didn't outweigh the additional mass and complexities of the different engines.

 Because of its technical difficulties and lack of funding for a comprehensive test campaign, the N1 never completed a test flight.
 Twelve test flights were planned, with only four flown.
 All four uncrewed launches ended in failure before first-stage separation.
 The longest flight lasted 107 seconds, just before first-stage separation.
 Two test launches occurred in 1969, one in 1971, and the final one in 1972.